 Do you need income protection insurance?

-No one likes to think that something bad will happen to them.
-But each year close to a million people find themselves unable to work due to a serious illness or injury (ABI 2015).
+Each year close to a million people in the UK find themselves unable to work due to a serious illness or injury (ABI 2015).
 Income protection insurance is designed to give you some cover if you can’t earn an income for those reasons.
 If something happened to you would you be able to survive on savings, or on sick pay from work?
-If not, you’ll need some other way to keep paying the bills – and you might want to consider income protection insurance.
+If not, you’ll need some other way to keep paying the bills and you might want to consider income protection insurance.